About Kirchheimbolanden – the Small Residence

-Kirchheimbolanden, or as the locals say Kibo or Kerchem, is located between Kaiserslautern and Mainz, directly on Napoleon’s former imperial road, today’s L401.
-The village stretches for around three kilometers from north to south.
-It is situated around the wooded mountain and climbs the neighboring heights with its new development areas.
-A town for over 600 years, Kirchheimbolanden acquired its medieval fortifications under the Counts of Sponheim and its charming baroque appearance under the Princes of Nassau-Weilburg.
-In the last century it was the seat of a district commissioner’s office, since 1900 it has been a county town.
+Kirchheimbolanden, or as the locals say, Kibo or Kerchem, is located between Kaiserslautern and Mainz, directly on Napoleon’s former Imperial Road, today’s L401.
+The town stretches about three kilometers from north to south.
+It nestles around the wooded mountain and, with its new development areas, climbs the adjacent heights.
+A town for over 600 years, Kirchheimbolanden acquired its medieval fortifications under the Counts of Sponheim and its charming Baroque character under the Princes of Nassau-Weilburg.
+In the last century, it was the seat of a district commission, and since 1900, a district capital.

-From the signpost on the A63, the view of the city opens up: the city in the foreground, the Schillerhain in the middle ground and the 687 m high Donnersberg in the background.
-That is also 280 million years of geology.
-Because that’s how old the Donnersberg, which was formed as a sub-volcano in the Palaeozoic era, is.
+Starting from the sign on the A63, the view of the city opens up: In the foreground, the city; in the middle ground, the Schillerhain; and in the background, the 687 m high Donnersberg.
+These also represent 280 million years of geology, as that is how old the Donnersberg, formed as a sub-volcano in the Paleozoic Era, is.

-Magmatic rock – technically known as rhyolite – defines the background, while the middle ground is no less spectacular in terms of geological history.
-This is because the Schillerhain, Kirchheimbolanden’s local mountain, was the coastal edge of what was then the Upper Rhine Tertiary Sea 30 million years ago.
+Igneous rock – technically rhyolite – thus defines the background.
+The middle ground is no less spectacular in terms of geological history, as the Schillerhain, Kirchheimbolanden’s local mountain, was the coastal edge of the former Upper Rhenish Tertiary Sea 30 million years ago.

-And the hilly surface shapes in the foreground are the result of modern sedimentation and erosion processes.
+And the hilly surface forms in the foreground are the result of modern sedimentation and erosion processes.
 This geological pattern can be studied very well from the Bischeimer Höhe.

 1368